crunchy-devops/jenkins-pic/README.md

   pip3 install docker # pip lib for docker docker-compose --version  # check should be version 1.29.+
 ```
-Using the lts jenkins version, the jenkins home is a docker volume
+I am using lts jenkins version, for persistence the jenkins home is mapped to a docker volume
-See in the docker-compose file jenkins volume and services
+Edit and analyse the docker-compose file and see the usage of volumes, services and network

 ## Launch all containers
-Hit the command for starting up all containers
+Hit the following commands for starting up all containers
 ```shell
 docker-compose build # build all containers docker-compose up -d  # launch all containers